 - Written agreements may be signed using an electronic signature that complies with state and federal standards, as determined by the California Department of Education, that may be a marking that is either computer generated or produced by electronic means and is intended by the signatory to have the same effect as a handwritten signature.
-The use of an electronic signature shall have the same force and effect as the use of a manual signature if the requirements for digital signatures and their acceptable technology, as provided in Section 16.5 of the Government Code and in Chapter 10 (commencing with Section 22000) of Division 7 of Title 2 of the California Code of Regulations, are satisfied. - For the 2021-22 school year only, the Charter School shall obtain a signed written agreement for an independent study program of any length of time no later than 30 days after the first day of instruction in an independent study program or October 15, whichever date comes later. - If a new teacher takes over the supervising teacher, he or she shall sign an addendum.
+The use of an electronic signature shall have the same force and effect as the use of a manual signature if the requirements for digital signatures and their acceptable technology, as provided in Section 16.5 of the Government Code and in Chapter 10 (commencing with Section 22000) of Division 7 of Title 2 of the California Code of Regulations, are satisfied. - If a new teacher takes over the supervising teacher, he or she shall sign an addendum.
 Any changes to the Master Agreement will be noted in an addendum agreement. - The Master Agreement shall include subsidiary agreements such as the Assignment and Work Records.
 The independent study agreement for a student shall include a study plan that represents the same amount of study that would be required of a student in the classroom for the student's grade level for every school day covered by the agreement.